facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Anyway, is that a real problem?
 For sure, knowing how [late static bindings](https://www.php.net/manual/en/language.oop5.late-static-bindings.php) feature works, can help you to avoid risky practices.
-Take a look to the following code
+Take a look at the following code

 ```php
 <?php